In November 2015 the UK Government implemented a policy ban on the testing of household products on animals.

 If not, please take action now to end ALL testing on animals for unnecessary household products.

-In 2017 we’re launching a new campaign to end the testing of household product ingredients on animals in the UK – for good.
+We’re campaigning to end the testing of household product ingredients on animals in the UK – for good.
 We’re sick of waiting for the Government to change the laws to protect animals.
 Where they are failing animals, we will demand change as consumers.
 Here’s what you can do:

 - Sign up to our newsletter to be among the first to hear about our campaign launch and help lead the way to a cruelty-free UK.